 The first visit can take up to 60 minutes.
 I would like to point out that you are not paying for a certain period of time but rather for my knowledge and that follow-up treatments may sometimes be longer or shorter than 40 minutes.

 Invoice (if agreed before treatment)

 New Clients Special Offer for 2.100 kr / 3 treatments

 You as a new client you have the opportunity to test osteopathic treatment.
-The first treatment will take around 60 minutes, the remaining two sessions will take about 30-45 minutes.
+The first treatment may take around 60 minutes, the remaining two sessions will take about 30-45 minutes.
 In order to take part of this offer you have to take all three treatments within two months and payment is due at the first visit.

 Please give at least 24 hours of notice if you wish to cancel your appointment.
 You will always get a reminder 28 hours before you appointment.
 This helps me accommodate those who may be waiting.
 If you miss your appointment without cancellation or simply don’t show up you will be invoiced 100% of the treatment fee.